Corporate Communication from HumaNext'

 CommUnicate! is a unique collection of powerful short articles delivering inspiring and educational messages and skills that help organizations continuously communicate with employees.
 You get the right to publish them in print or electronically on your web or Intranet.

 It's a high impact, low cost program to create a culture of communication, boost morale, and build shared values at work.
-CommUnicate! consists of 50 powerful messages of effective communication practices and positive relationship building strategies.
+CommUnicate! consists of 50 powerful messages, articles, including cartoons, on effective communication practices and positive relationship building strategies.
 The messages are compelling and to the point, making it easy for people to immediately implement to change the way they communicate and relate to their work, their bosses, and the organization.

 CommUnicate! covers some of the most critical topics that organizations need to communicate to all employees, from boosting morale and team work, to maintaining a respectful workplace free of harassment; from building good relationship between managers and staff to understanding the company's mission and goals, the importance of the customer, and the role of the manager as communicator.
 The program helps organizations build a positive work culture and effective employee communication and relations.